import psychopg2

 and aPOST

-at the same endpoint for getting and setting the data that endpoint stores.
+at the same endpoint, for getting and setting the data that the endpoint stores.

 When you take an app to production, authenticating to your data source while keeping your secrets secure is crucial.